weeblrpress/clearstatus/README.md

 That's OK for testing but not best for real world operation so you probably want to setup a custom domain for your status page, such as `status.company.net`.
 This is a 2-steps process:

 1. At your Netlify control panel, set up a **custom domain**.
 See doc [on this page](https://www.netlify.com/docs/custom-domains/).
 2. At your DNS provider (the company where you registered your domain name most likely), you will need to tell them to point your chosen address (`status.company.net`) to Netlify servers.
-The process depends on your registrar but, please follow the Netlify documentation there as well.
+The process depends on your registrar but please follow the Netlify documentation there as well.

 > It is advised to use a separate domain entirely for your status page.
 If your site is at https://example.com then it's best to purchase as well, for instance,  example.net or examplestatus.net and use that for your status page.
-The reason is simply that your DNS may also breaks and maybe someday anything at example.com will not be accessible.
+The reason is simply that your DNS may also break and maybe someday anything at example.com will not be accessible.
 That's when you want to have example.net for your status page.

 ### Enable Netlify CMS

 [NetlifyCMS](https://netlifycms.org) is a simple content management system that lets you update your ClearStatus configuration and content in a convenient interface, without having to deal with your git repository.
 This may be more convenient for users not familiar with git.

-ClearStatus comes with support for NetlifyCMS but you need to enable user authentication inside of your Netlify control panel:
+ClearStatus comes with support for NetlifyCMS.
+You need to enable user authentication inside of your Netlify control panel:

 1. On your team page, select the ClearStatus website you just created
 2. Select the `Settings` page and then `Identity` in the left side menu